Azure-Samples/contoso-chat/README.md

   - Select the `upload existing docker` option
   - Upload from the folder `runtime\docker`

 - Update the deployment.yml image to the newly created environemnt.
-You can find the name under `Azure container registry` in the environemnt details page.
+You can find the name under `Azure container registry` in the environment details page.

 ## Contributing